 Practice.
 We are practice-centered in our approach.
 Any teaching can remain stuck in the head and in community we might fashion an identity for others.
 It is in practice we are transformed into our True Selves.
 This inward movement has to be accompanied by an outward movement of service to God, others, and creation.
 This overflowing, transformational grace cannot be hoarded, but naturally flows outward into the world.

 Healing.
 The ultimate goal is a dissolving of the false self such that we move humbly into a space of receptivity.
 This is an inner transformation of wholeness and an outward movement of shalom, much more than peace or absence of conflict, but health, balance, vitality, wholeness, and justice.
 Like a divine dance of the healing of self, other, and creation is part of an ongoing divine process of transformation we have to consent to.

 What We Believe

-We believe this path is open for everyone.
-Some who come to us arrive through a more traditional Christian background, while others identify more as "spiritual-not-religious," but are looking to root themselves more in the Christian Mystical Path.
+We believe the spiritual path is available to everyone willing to be radically transformed by entering deeply into their own suffering and that of the world.
+Some who come to us arrive through a more traditional religious background, while others identify as "spiritual-not-religious.”
+Some are just looking for peace and healing.
+Many find us because they are looking to root themselves more in the Christian Mystical Path.